-Propidium Iodide staining of spheroids

-CAUTION: Propidium iodide (PI) should be handled in a fume hood and wearing gloves.
-PI is light sensitive.
-Protect from light when handling.

-6.1.
-Make a PI solution of 4 µM by diluting stock solution in PBS.

-This can be done by diluting a 1 mg/mL stock of PI in water 1:350 in PBS.
-This concentration will be further halved upon addition of the solution to the wells giving a final concentration of 2 µM.
-100 µL of this solution is needed for each well containing a spheroid.

-6.2.
-Go to the sterile cell culture lab and heat PBS to 37 C.

-6.3.
-Remove 100 µL of the medium from each well in the 96-well plate without removing the spheroids.

-6.4.
-Wash out the remaining medium by adding 100 µL of heated PBS to all wells followed by removing 100 µL of the liquid in the wells.
-Repeat this washing step 3 times.

-6.5 Add 100 µL of the PI solution to each well, cover the plate in aluminum foil and place it in an incubator (37 C, 5% CO2, 95% humidity) for 10-15 min.

-6.6.
-Repeat the 3 washing step described in step 4 to wash out PI solution, in order to diminish background signal when imaging.

-6.7.
-Use an epifluorescence microscope to image the spheroids.
-To evaluate the viability of cells in the spheroid core take z-stacks to get images with varying depths of the spheroid.

-A step size around 18-35 µm between each slice depending on spheroid size is advisable, giving approximately 11-18 stacks per spheroid.

-Z-stacks can be processed in ImageJ using the z-projection function, which can combine all z-stacks into one final picture, giving an overview of the staining throughout the spheroid.

 Representative results

 Spheroid growth assays based on the spheroid formation protocol schematically illustrated in Figure 1A and B, were used as a starting point for analysis of effects of anti-cancer drug treatments in a 3D tumor mimicking setting.
 The ease with which spheroids are formed is cell line specific, and some cell lines require supplementation with rBM in order to form coherent spheroids 22.
 The concentration of rBM added can profoundly affect the morphology of the spheroids.
-As shown in Figure 1C and D, varying the concentration of rBM (in this case Geltrex) between 0 and 4% alters the compactness and morphology of the spheroids in a cell type dependent manner.
+As shown in Figure 1C and D, varying the concentration of rBM between 0 and 4% alters the compactness and morphology of the spheroids in a cell type dependent manner.
 Figure 1C demonstrates how the addition of up to 2.5% rBM allows spheroid formation in SKBr-3 breast cancer cells, with no further effect at concentrations above 2.5% rBM.
 In contrast, BxPC3 pancreatic ductal adenocarcinoma (PDAC) cells, which exhibit an epithelial morphology, spontaneously form small, compact spheroids (Fig. 1D, upper, left panel).
 In this cell type, increasing rBM concentration to 1.5% or above elicits a distinct morphological change from spheroid to more convoluted structures with protrusions and invaginations, reminiscent of ductal tubular structure formation.
-Conversely, addition of rBM to two other PDAC cell lines, MiaPaCa and Panc-1, which have a more mesenchymal phenotype, allows the loose cellular aggregates to become tighter and form more compact spheroids (Figure 1D, middle and lower panel).
+Conversely, addition of rBM to two other PDAC cell lines, MiaPaCa and Panc-1, which have a more mesenchymal phenotype, allows the loose cellular aggregates to become tighter and form more compact spheroids (Figure 1D, middle and lower panels).
 These results show that the precise amount of rBM resulting in optimal spheroid formation must be titrated for each cell line and condition.